Tyrrrz/YoutubeExplode/ReadMe.md

 await youtube.Videos.DownloadAsync("https://youtube.com/watch?v=u_yIGGhubZs", "video.mp4");
 ```

-Under the hood, this resolves the video's media streams and selects the best candidates based on format, bitrate, quality, and framerate.
+Under the hood, this resolves the video's media streams and selects the best candidates based on format, bit rate, quality, and frame rate.
 If the specified output format is a known audio-only container (e.g. `mp3` or `ogg`) then only the audio stream is downloaded.

 > ⚠ Stream muxing is a CPU-heavy process.
 > You can reduce resource usage and execution time by using streams that don't require transcoding to the output format (e.g. `mp4` audio/video streams for `mp4` output format).
-> Currently, YouTube only provides adaptive streams in `mp4` or `webm` containers, with highest quality video streams (e.g. 4K) only available in `webm`.
+> Currently, YouTube only provides adaptive streams in `mp4` or `webm` containers, with the highest quality video streams (e.g. 4K) only available in `webm`.

 To configure various aspects related to the conversion process, use one of the overloads of `DownloadAsync(...)`: